bihong/slate/source/index.html.md

   Some restaurants have up-front deposit payment required to prevent no-show.

 Please take extra notice when implementing the `bookings/create` API to cover all scenarios to prevent failed reservation.

+## Email Communication with Users
+Chope will send out booking confrimation and reminder email to users.
+If partner wish to perform the communication with users directly, please indicate your intention in the commercial term.
+Chope team will disable the email feature during partner setup process.

 # Flow
 ## Customer Facing Flow